tchajed/sys-verif-fa25/docs/notes/program-proofs/types.md

 ```

 What is `uint64T`?
-It has type `go_type`, which is a Coq definition modeling a small subset of the Go type system:
+It has type `go_type`, which is a Rocq definition modeling a small subset of the Go type system:

 ```rocq
 Print go_type.